alinvdu/local-anonymization-recipe/README.md

 # 🛡️ Simple Anonymization Recipe with Ollama & Python Jupyter Notebooks

-Worried about sharing sensitive data with Cloud LLMs?
-Skip the hassle of manual text parsing and resource-heavy solutions.
-With this quick recipe, you can **anonymize your data locally** using an LLM model on your machine—powered by Ollama and Python Jupyter Notebooks.
-Clean up your text *before* using ChatGPT or any Cloud LLM, all while keeping your data private!
+You don't have to paste senstitive data into Cloud LLMs & you don't have to manually parse your text which is resource intensive.
+Instead, with this little recipe you can use a local LLM model with Ollama, and Python Jupyter Notebook to clean that data before using it with ChatGPT or your preferred Cloud LLM.

 ---